pmean/build-website/text/06/CherryPicking.md

 motivated to discredit the entire research enterprise is usually up to serious mischief.

-So don\'t be fooled by an impressive bibliography.
+So don't be fooled by an impressive bibliography.
 The process that was used to create that bibliography is important.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Systematic overviews](../category/SystematicOverviews.html).